Wouldn’t it be great if after publishing a new post on your website or blog, the following could take place … all from

 How To Set Up And Use WordPress Permalinks

-Permalinks make the URL pointing to each post on your site permanent, hence a permalink.
+Permalinks make the URLs to each post on your blog permanent, hence a permalink.

 Why Use Permalinks?

-As you are probably aware, WordPress is one of the best CMS applications available when it comes to SEO.
+As you are probably aware, WordPress is one of the best Content Management Systems available when it comes to SEO.

-If you focus on the SEO aspect of your site, then you should not ignore the importance of your site’s URLs.
-Google tends to give special significance to the URL structure of your site.
+If you are looking to optimize the SEO aspect of your site or blog, then you should not ignore the importance of your URLs.
+Search engines like Google tend to give special consideration to the URL structure of your site.

-Now … let’s see the reason why it’s best to set up permalinks when publishing content in WordPress.
+Now … let’s review the reason why it’s best to configure your permalinks in WordPress.